Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 ### Loading the data

 The [original application][tnw-app] exposes an API with json data for all videos, that also allows filtering, limiting and pagination.
-This is quite hand and so I tried requesting it from my reimplementation, but...
+This comes in quite handy and so I tried requesting it from my reimplementation, but...

 {% image "assets/img/blog/2022-10-20-nativewapp/api-cors-fail.jpg", "Chrome DevTools error for fetching the original API, because of CORS errors."%}